nickywongdong/wombat/documentation/FORMATTING.md

 | Roll | Degrees |
 | Yaw | Degrees |

+__Note:__ Timestamp field uses the Axolotl's time/date.

-Note that AHRS orientation is based on the PCB facing right-side up and the serial port end facing towards you.
+__Note:__ AHRS orientation is based on the PCB facing right-side up and the serial port end facing towards you.